-- Communicating the stories, the drama and the comedy of the European Union, mostly via memes and short satirical pieces
+- Communicating the stories, the dream, the drama and the comedy of the European Union, mostly via memes, interviews, videos and short articles.

-- Informing about EU topics while entertaining (infotaining)
+- Informing about EU topics while entertaining (infotaining), thus making EU politics relatable to citizens.

-- Criticising the staid communication style of the institutions by showing the success of a different, more modern approach
+- Constructively criticising the staid communication style of the EU institutions by showing the success of a different, more modern approach.

 The reactions were incredible: functionaries secretly liked it but at the same time there were attempts to report and close it.
 Fortunately the page grew too big to be stopped and an interview on POLITICO Europe persuaded the hierarchies that a bit of criticism could only be beneficial.